How to Make a Palm Cross (Easy Palm Cross Instructions!)

 Making palm crosses

-Remember: Get a Handy “How to Make a Palm Cross” PDF!
+Don’t Forget Your “How to Make a Palm Cross” PDF Instructions!

 How to Make a Palm Cross Instructions

-And YES – you are more than welcome to print out multiple copies to share with your Sunday School class or church group so you can learn how to make a Palm Cross step-by-step together.
+(And YES, you are more than welcome to print out multiple copies to share with your Sunday School class or church group.)

 Related Reading: DIY Resurrection Eggs Lesson (with Bible Verses and Free Printable!)